edwinksl/ZotPlus.github.io/better-bibtex/Cite-as-you-Write.md

 ---
-title: Cite as you Write.md
+title: Cite as you Write
-redirect_from:
+redirect_from: "/better-bibtex/cayw.html"
-- cayw.html
 ---
-# Cite as you Write.md
+# Cite as you Write

 Good news for TeXnicians and those down with Mark (aka Markdown, RST, whatnot): this is the time to go pester the author of your favorite editor for Zotero integration!